-AI and MedTech Road to adoption and Post-market governance
+AI and MedTech adoption and post-market governance

-AI toolkit
+AI Toolkit

 A practical internal toolkit I authored to turn AI/MedTech regulation, evidence, data governance and implementation considerations into usable advisory guidance.